eMapR/LTOP_Imaging/README.md

 After sampling we select a subset of points.
 The size of the subset is arbitraray choosen to a size what works in GEE.

-	0. Qgis tool - Random selection within subsets
+	0. Qgis tool - Random extract within subsets

 	1. Input